Skip to content

 Example:

-After programming a snare pattern, listen to how it interacts with the bassline.
-If the snare feels too loud or clashes with the kick, adjust its volume or timing to create a smoother blend.
+After programming your snare pattern, listen to its interaction with the bassline.
+If it feels too loud or clashes, adjust its level or timing to achieve a smooth blend.

 Conclusion: Mastering the Groove